dalek-cryptography/bulletproofs/docs/cs-proof.md

 ### Uncommitted variables

-Often a [gadget](#gadgets) needs an internal variable to connect with another gadget, or to implement its internal logic, without requiring a distinct [high-level variable](#variables) commitment \\(V\_i\\) for it.
+Often a [gadget](#gadgets) needs a variable to connect with another gadget, or to implement its internal logic, without requiring a distinct [high-level variable](#variables) commitment \\(V\_i\\) for it.
 Such **uncommitted variables** are created from left and right variables \\(a\_L, a\_R\\) of additional multiplication gates.
 Output variables \\(a\_O\\) are not used for this purpose because they are implicitly constrained by a [multiplication gate](#multiplication-gates) and cannot be used as independent uncommitted variables.

-Note: uncommitted variables have their name due to lack of the individual commitments, but they are still committed collectively with all [low-level variables](#variables) using a single vector Pedersen commitment \\(A\_I\\) as required by the underlying proof protocol.
+**Important:** uncommitted variables have their name due to lack of the individual commitments \\(V\_i\\), but they are still committed collectively with all [low-level variables](#variables) using a single vector Pedersen commitment \\(A\_I\\) as required by the underlying proof protocol.
+The distinction is important when [building constraints](#building-constraints) using [challenges](#gadget-as-a-challenge), which are bound only to the high-level variables, but not to the low-level variables (hence, “uncommitted”).

 ### Gadget as a challenge

-Intermediate challenge scalars can be used to construct gadgets more efficiently.
+Intermediate challenge scalars can be used to construct [gadgets](#gadgets) more efficiently.

-For example, a proof of permutation (“verifiable shuffle”) can be done by proving equality of two polynomials sampled at a challenge point, where roots of each polynomial represent secret values of the corresponding side of a permutation:
+For example, a shuffle gadgets (“proof of permutation”) can be done by proving equality of two polynomials sampled at a challenge point, where roots of each polynomial represent secret values of the corresponding side of a permutation: